Kattamine Shrine (plaque bearing the name Zao Daigongen)

 The history of Kattamine Shrine and the seasonal relocation of the deity

-At the time, as ascetics were entering the mountains of various regions and opening training halls, Enno Ozunu, a representative sorcerer of the Asuka period, or his uncle, Gangyo, who was himself a renowned ascetic, decided to use this place as a training ground for himself and enshrined Zao Daigongen, the deity enshrined in the Zaodo Hall of Yoshino Kinpusenji Temple in what is now Nara Prefecture, on the mountaintop.
-This is said to be the beginning of the mountain's name, "Mount Zao," where Zao Daigongen resides
+At that time, as ascetic monks entered mountains throughout the country and established training grounds, En no Ozunu, a prominent sorcerer of the Asuka period, or his uncle Gangyo, who was also a renowned ascetic monk, designated this area as his training ground and enshrined Zaō Daigongen, the deity enshrined at the Zaōdō Hall of Kinpusen-ji Temple in Yoshino, Nara Prefecture, on the mountaintop.
+It is said that this is how"Zaōzan," the mountain where "Zaō Daigongen" residescame to be called

 However, the shrine has been destroyed by several eruptions up to the present day, so it is unclear whether it was still located at the summit of Mt.
 Katta at that time.
 However, there are records that it was enshrined at the summit of Mt.
 Katta in the late Edo period